shoptimax/smxMonologOxid/README.md

 ## Usage

-Configure the module in the module settings in the OXID backend, choose the logging methods you want to use (files, mysql, graylog) and configure your graylog server data if used.
+Configure the module in the module settings in the OXID backend, choose the logging methods you want to use (files, mysql, graylog or combinations of those) and configure your graylog server data if used.